TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Washington Commanders at New York Giants

-Let's start by addressing the possibility that Rodriguez Jr. could not suit up tomorrow, as he's currently listed as questionable.
+Let's start by addressing the possibility that Rodriguez could not suit up tomorrow, as he's currently listed as questionable.
 However, he did get in some limited practices on both Thursday and Friday, which gives me some optimism that he will be good to go and ready to resume his role as the top back in the Washington rushing attack.

 If you thought the Bengals' run defense was bad (and it is), then you should really dig into what the Giants run defense has done (or maybe "hasn't done" is more appropriate, as in they haven't really stopped anyone).

-The Giants have allowed an average of 90 yards rushing per game to opposing RB1s.
-And you might think, "Well, that's bad, but it's not THAT bad."
+The Giants have allowed an average of 90 yards rushing per game to opposing RB1s, and you might think, "Well, that's bad, but it's not THAT bad."
 But what if I told you that those 90 yards were on 13.5 carries for an average of 6.7 yards per carry?
 When you factor in another 23 yards allowed to RB1 as receivers, you're talking about 113 scrimmage yards per game on around 15-16 touches.

 When we look at the DVOA rushing metrics, the gap between Cincy (31st) and the Giants (32nd) is the same as the gap between Cincy and Philadelphia (18th).
 Yes, they have been THAT bad.